Cardiac Resynchronization Therapy

 Check your incision area for any signs of infection.
 Let your healthcare provider know if you have any fever, redness, soreness, discharge, bleeding, or swelling.

-Here are likely long-term instructions for living with your CRT device:
+Here are the likely long-term instructions for living with your CRT device:

 Carry a CRT pacemaker identification card and let all your caregivers know about your device.

-Your pacemaker battery will last for about 6-10yrs years.
+Your pacemaker battery will last for about 6 to 10 years.
 Your healthcare provider will be able to tell about 6 months before the battery runs down.
 Replacing the CRT pacemaker is a minor procedure.

 If advised, stay away from devices that have strong magnetic fields.
 These include electrical generators and appliances like microwaves.
 Talk with your healthcare provider if you have any questions about what to avoid.